WICG/Realms-Initialization-Control/README.md

 > 14. How does this specification distinguish between behavior in first-party and third-party contexts?

-This feature expects the website to provide a URL to a remote JavaScript file to be loaded within new same origin realms only, so naturally there's an important distinction where the file should only be loaded and executed within first-party contexts and not third-party contexts.
-Telling them apart should (hopefully) be rather straight forward since CSP is already very good at this exactly.
+This feature enables sites to run a remote JavaScript file in the context of new same-origin realms, and only such realms.
+As same-origin is stricter than same-site, the distinction between first-party and third-party contexts falls out of that restriction.

 > 15. How do the features in this specification work in the context of a browser’s Private Browsing or Incognito mode?